apacheignite/documentation/data-grid/transactions.md

   ]
 }
 [/block]
-There is also a number of system properties that allow to tune the deadlock detection mechanism:
+Deadlock detection is a multi step procedure that may take many iterations depending on the number of nodes in the cluster, keys, and transactions that are involved in a possible deadlock.
+A deadlock detection initiator is a node where a transaction was started and failed with a `TransactionTimeoutException`.
+This node will investigate if a deadlock has occurred, by exchanging requests/responses with other remote nodes, and prepare a deadlock related report that is provided with the `TransactionDeadlockException`.
+Each such message (request/response) is known as an iteration.

+Since a transaction is not rolled back until the deadlock detection procedure is completed, sometimes, it makes sense to tune the parameters (shown below), if you want to have a predictable time for a transaction's rollback.

-- `IgniteSystemProperties.IGNITE_TX_DEADLOCK_DETECTION_MAX_ITERS`: specifies maximum number of iterations for the deadlock detection procedure.
-If value of this property is less then or equal to zero then the deadlock detection will be disabled (1000 by default);
+- `IgniteSystemProperties.IGNITE_TX_DEADLOCK_DETECTION_MAX_ITERS` - Specifies the maximum number of iterations for the deadlock detection procedure.
+If the value of this property is less than or equal to zero, the deadlock detection will be disabled (1000 by default);
-- `IgniteSystemProperties.IGNITE_TX_DEADLOCK_DETECTION_TIMEOUT`: specifies timeout for the deadlock detection mechanism (1 minute by default).
+- `IgniteSystemProperties.IGNITE_TX_DEADLOCK_DETECTION_TIMEOUT` - Specifies timeout for the deadlock detection mechanism (1 minute by default).

+Note that if there are too few iterations, you may get an incomplete deadlock-report.
 [block:callout]
 {
   "type": "success",
   "title": "",
-  "body": "If you want to avoid deadlocks at all refer to Optimistic Transactions and Deadlock-free Transactions sections below."
+  "body": "If you want to completely avoid deadlocks, refer to Deadlock-free Transactions section below."
 }
 [/block]